Tidal deformability and other global parameters of compact stars with strong phase transitions: Features of the twin branch

 with $R_{SLy4}(1M_{\odot})=11.85$ km.
 For comparison, we also plot the SLy4 EOS curve, which resides entirely in the quark-core part of the $M(R)$ diagram.
-Figure~\ref{fig:mpc-rpc} shows the relation between the central pressure $P_c$ for configurations with $M_{ph}$ and $R(M_{ph})$ at the end of the polytropic branch; left-side boundaries of the scatter plots correspond to the minimal radius line in Fig.~\ref{fig:mr-lambda-ranges}; for example, stars at the polytropic branch with radii smaller than 12 km and corresponding masses smaller than $1.2\ M_\odot$ cannot exist with central pressures larger than approximately $7.5\times 10^{34}$ dyne/cm$^2$.
+Figure~\ref{fig:mpc-rpc} shows the relation between the central pressure $P_c$ for configurations with $M_{ph}$ and $R(M_{ph})$ at the end of the polytropic branch; the left-side boundaries of the scatter plots correspond to the minimum radius line in Fig.~\ref{fig:mr-lambda-ranges}; for example, stars at the polytropic branch with radii smaller than 12 km and corresponding masses smaller than $1.2\ M_\odot$ cannot exist with central pressures larger than approximately $7.5\times 10^{34}$ dyne/cm$^2$.
+The relation between $M_{max}$ and $R(M_{ph})$ is shown in Fig.~\ref{fig:mmax-rph}.
+Small radii at the transition point support lower maximum masses on the twin branch.